sjs7007/MSCSAPPStatus/README.md

 4.Application status along with document status.

-Currently only document status of North Eastern supported.
+Currently only document status of Northeastern University is supported.

 ```python allCombined.py <logLevel> 1```